leejo/leejo.github.io/_posts/2021-09-18-on_schumacher.md

 <div class="nav_text">Abu Dhabi, 2018</div>
 </div>

 I remember Adelaide and the moment when Schumacher cut off Hill, almost flipping his own car and causing enough damage to Hill's that neither could continue.
-Schumacher's first Forumla 1 championship was confirmed four minutes later when Hill climbed out of his car in the pits, the Williams mechanics realising they couldn't fix the broken suspension.
+Schumacher's first Formula 1 championship was confirmed four minutes later when Hill climbed out of his car in the pits, the Williams mechanics realising they couldn't fix the broken suspension.

 When the Schumacher documentary/film showed this moment I turned to my partner and said "that looks familiar, eh?", it being just a few days after the race at Monza where Hamilton and Verstappen had come together because two cars into a space slightly less than two cars doesn't work.
 One driver's car thrown into the air, damaging the other's car, both drivers out of the race.